Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @section occt_ocaf_8 Function Services

 Function services aggregate data necessary for regeneration of a model.
-The function mechanism - available in the package TFunction - provides links between functions and any execution algorithms, which take their arguments from the data framework, and write their results inside the same framework.
+The function mechanism -- available in the package *TFunction* -- provides links between functions and any execution algorithms, which take their arguments from the data framework, and write their results inside the same framework.

 When you edit any application model, you have to regenerate the model by propagating the modifications.
 Each propagation step calls various algorithms.
 To make these algorithms independent of your application model, you need to use function services.